Ynn/selfstar/intro-felix.md

 mv hello.world.jar {$workdir}/load
 {/code}

-If you look at your console you will see that the bundle as been started.
+If you check the console, you will see that the bundle has been started.

 {code lang=bash}
 Hello World !